 Handy Hint: I’ve written a guide to the breeding cycle which includes details on how many times you can breed a Frenchie safely and happily.

-How many litters of puppies can a French bulldog have?
+How many litters can a French bulldog have?

 Most female Frenchies have around 4 litters in total, although I have heard of irresponsible breeders who try to get more from them.

 This isn’t at all fair, because it can have a big impact on her.